Mindfulness for Cancer

-Anybody who has been diagnosed with, and is living with cancer.
-We would not recommend the course at this time if you are currently experiencing acute, overwhelming distress, or experiencing severe side-effects from your treatment, which could affect your ability to attend the course on a regular basis.
+Anybody who has been diagnosed and is living with cancer, or who is supporting a friend or family member.
+We wouldn’t recommend the course at this time if you are experiencing severe, overwhelming distress, or side-effects of treatment which could affect your ability to attend regularly.

-In order to ensure that the course is right for you, you will be invited to attend a face-to-face or telephone assessment with the course tutor prior to being accepted.
+In order to ensure that the course is right for you, you will be invited to attend a telephone assessment with the course tutor prior to being accepted.

 What can you expect?